nanvel/cipher-bt/docs/index.md

 ![plotter](plotter.png)

-## Disclaimer
+## Risk Disclaimer

-This software is for educational purposes only.
-Do not risk money which you are afraid to lose.
+**This software is intended for educational purposes only.** Never risk capital you cannot afford to lose.

-USE THE SOFTWARE AT YOUR OWN RISK.
-THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.
+**USE THIS SOFTWARE AT YOUR OWN RISK.** The authors and affiliates assume no responsibility for trading results or financial losses incurred through the use of this software.